 America.(48)

 They claimed Houston posed an imminent threat to the entire free world.
-Glaring proof that he was too evil to be trusted with a wealthy nation-state, said Prime Minister Henna, was how Houston had “gassed his own people” during his war with Mexico and then brutally crushed the popular rebellion following Operation: Snow Storm.
+Glaring proof that he was too evil to be trusted, said Prime Minister Henna, was how Houston had “gassed his own people” during his war with Mexico and then brutally crushed the popular rebellion following Operation: Snow Storm.

-The Neo-pros also claimed America had ties to Los Quaidos, though it was clear to anyone with a rudimentary knowledge of American politics that the American government had no love for Communists of any kind, much less
+The Neo-pros also claimed America had ties to Los Quaidos, though it was clear to anyone with the most basic knowledge of American politics that the American government had no love for Communists of any kind, much less

 Cuban or Venezuelan ones.(49)